 A consistent workout routine not only helps improve long-term health and physical capabilities, but also brings about better rest.
 Find an exercise you enjoy, and commit to a realistic schedule.
 Something as simple as three 30 minute workouts per week can bring about major benefits.
 And if that’s unrealistic, try taking a short walk.
 If you notice better quality rest on the days you exercise, maybe it’s time to add in a day or two.

-Obviously what we consume has an impact on our overall health and well-being.
+What we consume has an impact on our overall health and well-being.
 The more variety of vegetables, nuts, whole fruits, healthy grains and meats we consume, the better our body feels.
 But what we take in, and when we do it, can have serious effects on our sleep pattern.
 And while we aren’t all going to be drinking green veggie juice in the foreseeable future, there are some common things to avoid later in the day.

 5 things to avoid before bed: